 Square

-Square allows you to accept payments from customers online or in-person with the Square Point Of Sale (POS).
-You can also manage your team scheduling, time cards, and payroll using Square.
+Square allows you to accept payments from customers online or in person with the Square Point Of Sale (POS).
+It also helps you manage your team scheduling, time cards, and payroll.
 Square works great for both large and small businesses.

 You can easily integrate Square with YoPrint, so payments are matched automatically to your corresponding YoPrint order.
 You can learn more here.
-Square’s pricing plans are available on their website.
+Square’s pricing plans are available on its website: individual/self-employed plans are free, while advanced features are on the Plus plan that starts from $29 a month.

 Website